 How To Watch Movies on Kodi

-Press the Settings button at the far right of the playback controls to open further options.
 Then click Video settings to open the options shown in the snapshot directly below.
 There you can configure the viewing mode by clicking View mode.
 To remove any black bars that might still be around the film, select Zoom to crop the film.
 Or you can select Zoom amount and drag the bar to configure that manually.
 If the movie is a little dark, click Contrast to boost its contrast.
 The subtitles options here allow you to add subtitle tracks downloaded online, and all of this can be set as default for your future movies.

 Add Movie Video File Sources to Kodi